Nov 29

 Director of Organizing and Advocacy

-Laura began working with the Reproductive Health Access Project in 2014 as a second-year social work intern and has been here ever since.
+Laura began working with the Reproductive Health Access Project in 2014 as a second-year social work intern.
 Her interest in reproductive justice began as a Woman’s Studies major during her undergraduate years at Vassar College, where she interned at Planned Parenthood.
-She later volunteered as a counselor for Exhale’s after-abortion talkline, and after completing an internship at a large community health center, she decided to focus on reproductive health advocacy.
+They later volunteered as a counselor for Exhale’s after-abortion talkline, and after completing an internship at a large community health center, decided to focus on reproductive health advocacy.
 Laura has previously worked in interpersonal violence prevention and alternatives to incarceration programs.
 She received her Master of Social Work from Columbia University, where she studied Social Enterprise Administration & Management.

 Silpa Srinivasulu, MPH (she/hers)